 Figure 5.8: Running four back-to-back RocksDB workloads in order from left to right: readsequential, readrandom, readreverse, then mixgraph.
 Here, we started with the default readahead value; thereafter, the last value set in one workload was the one used in the next run.
 For each of the four graphs, we show their Y axes (throughput, different scales).
 The readahead value is shown as the Y2 axis for the rightmost graph (d) and is common for all four.
 Each workload ran 15-50 times in a row, to ensure we ran it long enough to observe patterns of mis/prediction and reach steady-state.
+Periodic spikes that we observed in readrandom and mixgraph denote the experiments' starting points because of multiple iterations of benchmarks.
 Again, we see KML adapting, picking optimal readahead values, occasionally mis-predicting but quickly recovering, hence overall throughput was better.

-may change every few minutes.
+workloads running back to back with each subfigure comparing a vanilla run (colored orange) to our KML-enabled readahead run (colored blue).
+The readahead value was left at the default value (i.e., 256) at the start of both vanilla and KML-enabled runs, but when the next workload started, it used the last readahead value from the previous workload's run (e.q., the readahead)value at the end of the leftmost subfigure is the same at the start of the subfigure immediately to its right).
+This experiment evaluates KML's ability to optimize the readahead values when the I/O workload may change every few minutes.
 The X axes indicate the run time in minutes.
 The Y axes indicate throughput in thousands of ops/sec (higher is better), and have different scales for each experiment.
 The Y2 axes show the readahead values used or predicted by KML over time in terms of number of sectors (denoted with a green line and using the same scale).
 Each workload ran 15-50 times in a row, so it ran long enough to observe mis/predictions patterns.
 As seen in Figure 5.8, KML adapts quickly to changing workloads by tuning the readahead value in about one second.

-Although we observe some mis/prediction patterns, seen as sudden spikes, overall throughput still improved across all four runs, averaging 63.25% improvement: 140% improvement for readrandom, 2% for readsequential, 109% for mixgraph, and 12% for readreverse.
-We note that even a small improvement in throughput can yield significant cumulative energy and economic cost savings for long-running servers [119].
+Although we observe some mis/prediction patterns, seen as sudden spikes, overall throughput still improved across all four runs, averaging 63.25% improvement: 140% improvement for readrandom, 2% for readsequential,

+109% for mixgraph, and 12% for readreverse.
+We note that even a small improvement in throughput can yield significant cumulative energy and economic cost savings for long-running servers [125].

 Read-sequential workloads Out of the six workloads we ran, Figure 5.9 shows the one where KML performed the worst: read-sequential.
-Reading data sequentially directly from the raw SATA-SSD is nearly $1,000 \times$ faster than the mixgraph workload, and nearly $400 \times$ faster with the NVMe-SSD.
+Reading data sequentially directly from the raw SATA-SSD is nearly 1,000× faster than the mixgraph workload, and nearly 400× faster with the NVMe-SSD.
 Here, there is little opportunity for KML to improve throughput for a sequential workload that reads at speeds near the maximum throughput of the physical device.